networked-aframe/networked-aframe/README.md

 NAF.options.useLerp
 ```

-By default when an entity is created the [`aframe-lerp-component`](https://github.com/haydenjameslee/aframe-lerp-component) is attached to smooth out position and rotation network updates.
-Set this to false if you don't want the lerp component to be attached on creation.
+By default when an entity is created the [`buffered-interpolation`](https://github.com/InfiniteLee/buffered-interpolation) library is used to smooth out position, rotation and scale network updates.
+Set this to false if you don't want this feature to be used on creation.

 Stay in Touch
 -------------